-- (b) A student enrolled for a postgraduate degree programme involving the writing of a thesis, creative work or a Master's project in the Faculty of Engineering and Forestry may be permitted to study away from the University of Canterbury Christchurch campus.

-- For a Master's project in the Faculty

-of Engineering and Forestry, approval

-to study away from the University of

-Canterbury is required from the Head of

-Department/School, and shall have effect only for the duration of the specified
+- (b) A student enrolled for a postgraduate degree programme involving the writing of a thesis, creative work or a Master's project in the Faculty of Engineering and Forestry may be permitted to study away from the University of Canterbury Christchurch campus. - For a Master's project in the Faculty of Engineering and Forestry, approval to study away from the University of Canterbury is required from the Head of Department/School, and shall have effect only for the duration of the specified course. - ii.

-course.

-- ii.
 For a Master of Fine Arts, a Master of

-- Music in Composition or a Master of Fine Arts in Creative Writing, approval to study away from the University of Canterbury is required from the Dean of Creative Arts.
-Approval may be given for the duration of enrolment in the award. - iii.
-For a Master's thesis or dissertation not specified in i. or ii. above, for a period of more than one month (not including field work), and for all study and research overseas, approval is required from the Faculty Dean.
+Music in Composition or a Master of Fine Arts in Creative Writing, approval to study away from the University of Canterbury is required from the Dean of Creative Arts.
+Approval may be given for the duration of enrolment in the award.

-iv.
-For a PhD thesis, approval to study and

-research away from the University of Canterbury is required from the Dean of Postgraduate Research.
+- iii.
+For a Master's thesis or dissertation not specified in i. or ii. above, for a period of more than one month (not including field work), and for all study and research overseas, approval is required from the Faculty Dean. - iv.
+For a PhD thesis, approval to study and research away from the University of Canterbury is required from the Dean of Postgraduate Research.

-In all cases, approval will be given only when it is established to the satisfaction of the person granting the approval that the student will receive adequate supervision, that the necessary resources (financial or otherwise) to support the work are available, and that there are reliable and satisfactory means of communication between the student and the supervisor/lecturer for the duration of the time away from the
+In all cases, approval will be given only when it is established to the satisfaction of the person granting the approval that the student will receive adequate supervision, that the necessary resources (financial or otherwise) to support the work are available, and that there are reliable and satisfactory means of communication between the student and the supervisor/lecturer for the duration of the time away from the University of Canterbury.

-See also the Master's and PhD Regulations and Guidelines.
+- 1. See also the Master's and PhD Regulations and Guidelines. - Students should consult Departments/ Schools about departmental policies in relation to study away from the Christchurch campus.